neil-yechenwei/terraform-provider-azurerm/website/docs/r/dev_center_network_connection.html.markdown

 * `domain_username` - (Optional) The username of the Azure Active Directory account (user or service account) that has permissions to create computer objects in Active Directory.

+* `networking_resource_group_name` - (Optional) Specifies the name of the Resource Group within which the Network Interface should exist.
+Changing this forces a new resource to be created.

 * `organization_unit` - (Optional) The Azure Active Directory domain Organization Unit (OU).

 * `tags` - (Optional) A mapping of tags which should be assigned to the Dev Center Network Connection.